 He didn’t waste time by thinking, he swung around just in time to put his arms out to push on the zombie’s chest, blocking the attempted bite to the back of his neck.

 It kept coming forward, its strength surprising Kevin.
 The zombie just kept coming forward while attempting to grab him and sink its teeth into him.
-Moving backwards down the aisle, Kevin did a short side step, yanked down on the arm of the zombie, then shoved and flipped it to the ground.
+Moving back down the aisle, Kevin did a short sidestep, yanked down on the arm of the zombie, then shoved and flipped it to the ground.

 The zombie latched onto his arm, half bringing Kevin down as well, but not enough to finish the job.
-Kevin took a few steps backwards, quickly looked around for a weapon and saw a pair of skiing poles.
+Kevin took a few steps backward, quickly looked around for a weapon, and saw a pair of skiing poles.

-He took a few steps backwards away to reduce the sudden upwelling of shock.
+He took a few steps backward to reduce the sudden upwelling of shock.
 He was brought back from it when the front window of the shop had a single zombie banging against it.
 Dozens of others were behind it surrounding the tractor with Eula inside the cab.
-A cab that was beginning to look far more fragile than it looked while at the farm.
+A cab that was beginning to look far more fragile than it seemed while at the farm.

 “Shotgun shells, maps, books, knives, first aid kit.”

-He looked across the counter at the gun rake, beneath it were the shells and bullets, locked drawers.
-On the off chance the zombie was the owner, he went to it to search for keys.
-The stench of it made him gag instantly, but when he found the keys, jumped the counter and trialed the keys, it was made worth it when the shotgun shell drawer opened.
+He looked across the counter at the gun rack, beneath it sat the shells and bullets, in the locked drawers.
+On the off chance, the zombie was the owner, he went to it to search for keys.
+The stench of it made him gag instantly, but when he found the keys, he jumped the counter and trialed the keys.
+It was worthwhile when the shotgun shell drawer opened.

 He worked quickly by finding a backpack and then filled it with all the packets of shells.
 He had no idea which ones he was loading, and he was sure Eula would have been the better person to be doing this job.